Skip to main content

 Middle East

-The reason for purchasing only a portion of the field, rather than the entire plot, is explained by the Hittite Laws (17th–12th centuries BCE): «§ 46 If in a village someone holds land (lit. fields) as an inheritance share, if the [larger part of] the land has been given to him/her, (s)he shall render the luzzi-services.
+In terms of ancient land law, the reason for purchasing only a portion of the field, rather than the entire plot, is explained by the Hittite Laws (17th–12th centuries BCE).
+Specifically, «§ 46 If in a village someone holds land (lit. fields) as an inheritance share, if the [larger part of] the land has been given to him/her, (s)he shall render the luzzi-services.
 But if the sm(aller part) (of) the land [has been given] to him/her, (s)he shall not render the luzzi-services: they shall render them from the house of his/her father.
-If an heir cuts out for himself/herself unused(?/idie(?) land,! or the men of the village give land to him/her (in addition to his/her inherited land), (s)he shall render the luzzi-services (on the new land).» (1997HoffnerJrHA:55); «§ 47b If anyone buys all the land of a man having a TUKUL-obligation, he shall render the luzzi-services.
+If an heir cuts out for himself/herself unused(?/idie(?) land,! or the men of the village give land to him/her (in addition to his/her inherited land), (s)he shall render the luzzi-services (on the new land).» (1997HoffnerJrHA:55).
+Furthermore, «§ 47b If anyone buys all the land of a man having a TUKUL-obligation, he shall render the luzzi-services.
 But if he buys only the largest portion of the land, he shall not render the luzzi-services.
 But if he carves out for himself idie/fallow land, or the men of the village give (him land), he shall render the k luzzi-services.» (1997HoffnerJrHA:57).

 19 And he bought the parcel of the field, where he had spread his tent, at the hand of the children of Chamor, the father of Shechem, for a hundred kessitah.